jonas-duke/weather-cli-app/README.md

 # Weather CLI App 🌤️

-A simple command-line weather application that fetches real-time weather data using the OpenWeatherMap API.
+A simple weather application that fetches real-time weather data using the OpenWeatherMap API.
+Available as both a command-line interface and a web app using Streamlit.

 ## Features